Gawain: Histories and romances

-The first known references to Gawain outside Wales began to appear in the first half of the 12th century.
-William of Malmesbury writes, in his Gesta Regum Anglorum of around 1125, that "Walwen's" grave had been uncovered in Pembrokeshire hundreds of years after his death, following the 11th-century Norman conquest of England.
-William recounts how Arthur's nephew, a renowned Post-Roman Briton soldier celebrated for his bravery, tirelessly fought against the Saxons led by Hengest's brother: "He deservedly shared in his uncle's praising, because he prevented the fall of his collapsing country for many years."
-William also noted uncertainty regarding the manner of his death: "There, as certain people claim, he [Walwen] was wounded by his enemies, and cast forth from a shipwreck; by others, it is said that he was killed by his fellow citizens at a public feast.
-Therefore, knowledge of the truth falls in doubt, although neither of these stories would fail in defense of his fame."
-He also describes Walwen as a former ruler of Galloway, which he says was still called Walweitha centuries later in his times.
+The first known references to Gawain outside Wales appeared in the first half of the 12th century.
+In his chronicle Gesta Regum Anglorum from around 1125, William of Malmesbury wrote that "Walwen's" grave had been uncovered in Pembrokeshire county hundreds of years after his death, following the 11th-century Norman conquest of England.
+William recounts how Arthur's nephew, a well-known Post-Roman Briton soldier celebrated for his bravery, tirelessly fought against the Saxons led by Hengest's brother: "He deservedly shared in his uncle's praising, because he prevented the fall of his collapsing country for many years."
+William also noted uncertainty regarding the manner of Walwen's death:

+There, as certain people claim, he [Walwen] was wounded by his enemies, and cast forth from a shipwreck; by others, it is said that he was killed by his fellow citizens at a public feast.
+Therefore, knowledge of the truth falls in doubt, although neither of these stories would fail in defense of his fame.

+William also described Walwen as a former ruler of the Galloway region, which William noted was still called Walweitha centuries later, in his own era.

-However, it was Geoffrey of Monmouth's version of Gawain in the Historia Regum Britanniae, written around 1136, that brought the character to a wider audience.
-As in the Welsh tradition, Geoffrey's Gawain (Gualguanus) is the son of Arthur's sister, here named Anna, and her husband is Lot (Loth), the prince of Lothian and one of Arthur's key supporters.
-Geoffrey mentions that Gawain was twelve years old at the time when King Lot and Arthur began a war with Norway, and that he had previously served Pope Sulpicius in Rome.
-Gawain later plays a major role as one of the leaders in Arthur's victorious war against the Romans, having personally started this great conflict by killing the Roman envoy Caius (Gaius Quintilianus) who had insulted him and Arthur.
-Geoffrey's Gawain is depicted as a supreme warrior (even calling him and Hoel the two "warriors than whom no better had ever been born") and potential heir to the throne until he is tragically struck down by the forces of his traitorous brother Mordred (Modredus) at Richborough, during an attempted sea landing that turned into a disaster.
+Geoffrey of Monmouth's version of Gawain in the Historia Regum Britanniae, written around 1136, made the character available to a wider audience.
+As in the Welsh tradition, Geoffrey's Gawain (Gualguanus) is the son of Arthur's sister (here named Anna) and her husband Lot (Loth), the prince of Lothian and one of Arthur's key supporters.
+Geoffrey mentioned that Gawain was twelve years old when King Lot and Arthur began a war with Norway, and that Gawain had previously served Pope Sulpicius in Rome.
+Gawain later plays a major role as one of the leaders in Arthur's victory against the Romans; Gawain had started the conflict by killing the Roman envoy Caius (Gaius Quintilianus) in response to insults against him and Arthur.
+Geoffrey's Gawain is depicted as a supreme warrior, describing Gawain and Hoel as the two "warriors than whom no better had ever been born".
+Gawain is the potential heir to the throne.
+He is later tragically killed by the forces of his traitorous brother Mordred (Modredus) at the fort of Richborough during an attempted sea landing that ended in disaster.

-Geoffrey's work was immensely popular and was adapted into many languages.
-The Norman version by Wace, the Roman de Brut, ascribes to Gawain the chivalric aspect he would take in later literature, wherein he favours courtliness and love over martial valor.
-Several later works expand on Geoffrey's mention of Gawain's boyhood spent in Rome, the most important of which is the anonymous Medieval Latin De Ortu Waluuanii Nepotis Arturi (The Rise of Gawain, Nephew of Arthur), which describes his birth, boyhood, and early adventures leading up to his knighting by his uncle.
+Geoffrey's work was adapted into many languages.
+For example, the Norman Roman de Brut by Wace ascribes to Gawain the chivalric aspect he would assume in later literature, where he favours courtliness and love over martial valour.
+Several later works expand on Geoffrey's comment about Gawain's boyhood in Rome.
+The most important of these works is the anonymous Medieval Latin romance De Ortu Waluuanii Nepotis Arturi (The Rise of Gawain, Nephew of Arthur); this romance describes Gawain's birth, boyhood, and early adventures leading up to his knighting by his uncle.